a-akulynichev/md_test/README.md

 2 RECEIVER="receiver.kasko2go.net"
 ```

-2. Add the lines with access parameters received from out [Technical Support Service][TSS] to the end of the `sdk-telemetry/keystore.properties` file on Step 1.
-<br/> `sdk-telemetry/keystore.properties` file takes the following form:
+2. Add the lines with access parameters received from out [Technical Support Service][TSS] to the end of the `sdk-telemetry/keystore.properties` file on Step 1, then this file takes the following form:

 ```
 1 WEB_API="https://scoring-api.kasko2go.net/api/"